Portable-Linux-Apps/Portable-Linux-Apps.github.io/gnome.md

 -----------------

-*NOTE, the installer scripts in the "INSTALLER" column are intended for use via "AM", and are therefore dedicated to a system-wide installation of applications (in /opt), and all that "AppMan" does is convert those scripts for local installation, changing the paths. **They are listed here for reading purposes only**.
-Should you decide to run them manually, the only way to remove the application is to run the command "`sudo /opt/appname/remove`" (where "appname" is the name of the application directory containing the "remove" script).*
+*NOTE, the installer scripts in the "INSTALLER" column are intended for use via "AM", and are therefore dedicated to a system-wide 	installation of applications (in /opt), and all that "AppMan" does is convert those scripts for local installation, changing the paths. 	**They are listed here for reading purposes only**!*

+*Should you decide to run them manually, the only way to remove the application is to run 	the command "`sudo /opt/appname/remove`", where "appname" is the name of the application directory containing the "remove" script.
+Likewise, you can also update applications by running the "AM-updater" script in the same directory.*

+*The "AM" project allow the autonomy of installed apps, regardless of the presence of "AM" itself in the system.
+However, it is strongly 	recommended to use "AM" and "AppMan" to take full advantage of all the benefits you could get from an application installed in this way.*

 -----------------